Gilgahex/gilgahex.github.io/_posts/2019/2019-05-04-Biocomputing.md

 hMSCs are abundance in tooth pulp and bone marrow so there maybe a way to isolate a therapeutic staging grounds to a single tooth.

-By loading this computation and synthesis system into the body to encode genetic factors that will biologically synthesize these Spiroligomers in vivo and have them spontaneously carry out their given purpose, automated personally tailored therapeutic treatments may be possible.
+By loading this computation and synthesis system into the body to encode genetic factors that will biologically synthesize Spiroligomers in vivo, self assemble, and then spontaneously carry out their given purpose, automated personally tailored therapeutic treatments would be possible.

 I'm sure we're at least a decade from such technology, but it's quite an exciting prospect, it would open an entirely new methodology for synthesizing therapeutic solutions in synthetic biology.